 Lucille M. Nickerson

-Founding Board Member, is president of Nickerson-Zegarelli Consultants, LLC, and specializes in strategic planning, leadership, governance, and board-related issues for non-profits and small businesses.
+Founding Board Chair, is president of Nickerson-Zegarelli Consultants, LLC, and specializes in strategic planning, leadership, governance, and board-related issues for non-profits and small businesses.
 Over a number of years, she served successively as legal counsel, corporate secretary, and senior business executive at a Fortune 100 company.
 Lucille's education credentials include a J.D. from the University of Connecticut School of Law, a master's degree from the University of Connecticut, and a bachelor's degree from Connecticut College.
 She is currently chair of the University Board of Regents and was a trustee of Hartford College for Women.